oznogon/gattaibushido-public/rules/03_basic_play.md

 ## Step 2: Establishment Questions

-Misc questions for the pilots similar to duels in Moto:
+Misc questions for the pilots similar to duels in Motobushido:

 ### Pick Sides and Declare Leaders

 There are two sides to every Throwdown, usually Coach vs Pilots but also occasionally Pilots vs Pilots instead.
-All players who wish to be involved should declare what side they are fighting on..
+All players who wish to be involved should declare what side they are fighting on.

-Each side must also declare a Throwdown Leader.
-This player is responsible for managing the flow of their side of the action, and also gains the benefit of additional potential bonus draws.
-Others can back up their leaders with their own actions, but only the Leader gets bonus draws at the start.
+On each side, whoever played the initiative card takes the lead.
+Only the Leader gets bonus draws at the start.
 Note that by backing up a Leader, you also expose yourself to consequences should your side lose.

-The Leader role is most often given to whichever member of the conflict that either started the fight, or was instead specifically targeted by whoever else started the fight.
-This is usually an obvious choice, but if not, take a moment to discuss and set roles.

-Note that Throwdown Leader is a temporary role, and does not need to be connected to the established Team social hierarchy in any way unless the players wish to do so.
-In other words, Red doesn't have to be the leader of every throwdown, and in fact the game is more fun if she frequently just assists!
+The lead player does not need to be connected to the established Team social hierarchy in any way unless the players wish to do so.
+Red doesn't have to be the leader of every throwdown, and in fact the game is more fun if she frequently just assists!

 ### Does She Fight for Her Team, or for Herself?